dr-mod/pico-solar-system/README.md

-## _NOTE: This fork to update support for latest Pinoroni MicroPython build...prepping for Pico W support.
+## _NOTE: This fork to update support for latest Pimoroni MicroPython build...prepping for Pico W support.
 Not fully functional at this time_

 ----